"When you say yes to others, make sure you are not saying no to yourself."

 Gifts of the Pushover

-When the Peacemaker falls into his Judge shadow—harsh, unforgiving, punitive—the Pushover's compassion can restore balance.
+When the Peacemaker falls into his Judge shadow—harsh, unforgiving, and punitive—the Pushover's compassion can restore balance.
 His energy, channeled right, provides mercy that makes justice healing rather than destructive.
 The challenge is holding compassion and accountability together.

 Recognizing the Pushover

-In Leadership: Failing to address poor performance.
+In leadership: Failing to address poor performance.
 Making excuses for team members who harm others.
 Avoiding difficult conversations.

-In Self-Talk: "They didn't mean it."
+In self-talk: "They didn't mean it."
 "I should be more understanding."
 "It's not that bad."

 Balancing the Pushover

-Balance returns through reclaiming justice—standing firm while keeping compassion alive.
+Balance returns through reclaiming justice: standing firm while keeping compassion alive.

 Speak truth about impact: Name the effects of behavior, even when we understand the intention.